Conor Moynagh: Junior

-Later in 2014, Moynagh was part of the Cavan Junior Team that won the Leinster Junior Football Championship (in the absence of an Ulster Junior Championship), with a 1-11 to 1-07 win over Longford and later having accounted for Scotland in the Semi-Final proceeded to defeat Kerry by 2:14 to 0:14 in the All-Ireland Junior Football Championship Final on 23 August 2014 played at Portlaoise, to secure Cavan's second ever All Ireland Junior title and the first since 1927.
+Later in 2014, Moynagh was part of the Cavan Junior Team that won the Leinster Junior Football Championship (in the absence of an Ulster Junior Championship), with a 1-11 to 1-07 win over Longford and later having accounted for Scotland in the Semi-Final proceeded to defeat Kerry by 2:14 to 0:14 in the All-Ireland Junior Football Championship final on 23 August 2014 played at Portlaoise, to secure Cavan's second ever All Ireland Junior title and the first since 1927.

 Of his performance on the day, the press wrote: "Having played with a stiff breeze, Cavan led by 1—7 to 0–6 at the break.
-With Conor Moynagh exerting considerable influence in the ‘quarter-back’ role, Cavan had a constant supply of quality ball to trigger men Paul O’Connor and Tom Hayes."
+With Conor Moynagh exerting considerable influence in the 'quarter-back' role, Cavan had a constant supply of quality ball to trigger men Paul O’Connor and Tom Hayes".

 This was Cavan's first Football Championship win over Kerry in a final at any grade, since the 1947 All Ireland Senior Championship win in the Polo Grounds in New York.

 Senior

-Moynagh made his NFL debut on 15 March 2015 against Galway at Pearse Stadium, Galway and his Ulster Senior Championship debut on 4 July 2015 against Roscommon.
+Moynagh made his NFL debut on 15 March 2015 against Galway at Pearse Stadium, Galway and his All Ireland Senior Championship debut on 4 July 2015 against Roscommon.